gargi/Bash-Cartesian-Product/README.md

 ### Contents:
 #### src:
 1. CartesianProduct.java-Java Implementation of Bash Cartesian product
-2. UnclosedBracket.java- Exception handling code to check if braces are valid
+2. InvalidString.java- Exception handling code to check if braces are valid and the characters are alphanumeric
+I have assumed that the characters of the set can only be alphanumeric, for others it will throw an InvalidString error.
 3. CartesianProductTest.java-Unit Test cases to check the correctness of the code

 #### library: